Round Valley Settler Massacres of 1856–1859: California Legislature Joint Special Committee

-State sponsorship of slaughter
+State sponsorship of killing

 Despite such criticism, California legislators indeed continued state support for the ongoing slaughter.
 On 12 April 1860, legislators appropriated $9,347.39 for "payment of the indebtedness incurred by the expedition against the Indians in the county of Mendocino."
 They also passed a law expanding the age and condition of Indians available for forced slavery.
 A Sacramento Daily Union article of the time accused high-pressure lobbyists interested in profiting off enslaved Indians of pushing the law through, gave examples of how wealthy individuals had abused the law to acquire Indian slaves from the reservations, and stated, "The Act authorizes as complete a system of slavery, without any of the checks and wholesome restraints of slavery, as ever was devised."

 Close of "war"

-In 1861 the editor of the Mendocino Herald visited Round Valley and declared that there were no more than five or six hundred Yuki Indians left, out of an original population that had been more than ten times larger only five years earlier.
+In 1861, the editor of the Mendocino Herald visited Round Valley and declared that there were no more than five or six hundred Yuki Indians left, out of an original population that had been more than ten times larger only five years earlier.
 A company-sized deployment of federal soldiers finally stopped the violence against the Indians in 1862.
 The law allowing the kidnapping and enslavement of Indians was revoked in 1863.
 By 1864, only 300 Yuki Indians remained.

+Legacy

+Serranus Clinton Hastings, a prominent California politician and landowner in the 1850s, was accused of being involved in the massacres.
+In 2021, publicity about his involvement caused the name of the Hastings College of the Law to be changed to the University of California College of the Law, San Francisco.